 “I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world.” – John 16:33

 Happy are the persecuted.
 Wait, that can’t be right?
 The Bible makes it very clear.
-We will face persecution, hardship, suffering and struggles in life.
-But, our culture doesn’t really know what to do with the idea of persecution.
-Don’t get me wrong – we are familiar with suffering.
+We will face persecution, hardship, suffering, and struggles in life.
+But our culture doesn’t really know what to do with the idea of persecution.
+Don’t get me wrong – we are all familiar with suffering.
 We just don’t know what to do with it.
 In fact, we will do almost anything to avoid pain and suffering.

-- Beauty of God’s grace.
-When we become aware that we are not God, we begin to see that we need struggles to help us see the true beauty of God’s grace and our desperate need for Him.
+- The beauty of God’s grace. – When we become aware that we are not God, we begin to see that we need struggles to help us see the true beauty of God’s grace and our desperate need for Him.

-Taken from a sermon by George Wright III, Senior Pastor, Cedarcrest Church
+Adapted from a sermon by Senior Pastor, George Wright